-- (2) He shall report any matter which he considers should be brought to the notice of the Government and, once a year, forward a full report on the prisoners in Brunei to the Minister. - 203.
-The Superintendent shall, in particular, ensure that the provisions of the Act and of these Rules are strictly carried out, and take the necessary steps to secure uniformity of administration throughout all prisons in Brunei.
+(2) The Director shall report any matter which he considers should be brought to the notice of the Government and once a year, forward a full report on the prisoners in Brunei Darussalam to the Minister.

-uniformity to be enforced
+Rules and uniformity to be enforced.